patashish704/pandoc-complete/README.md

 popup menu list containing all the labels that are defined in the current buffer (document).
 You could keep on typing few more characters and this list keeps getting shorter dynamically, responding to the typed characters.
-When your list gets sufficiently shorter, you could use `CTRL-N`, `CTRL-P` or `CTRL-Y` to accept the suggested entry.
+When your list gets sufficiently shorter, you could use `CTRL-N` or `CTRL-P` to accept the suggested entry.

 Relying on the completion menu to insert your references ensures accuracy by eliminating the chances of a typo.

 ![A demonstration of how the CTRL-X CTRL-O key-chord fires up a completion menu](demo/Peek-demo.gif "Peek-demo")

-This plugin makes use of the built-in omnicomplete functionality of vim, and is therefore superlight.
+This plugin makes use of the built-in omnicomplete feature of vim, and is therefore superlight.
 For more detailed information on omni completion and insert completion in general please read the help docs (`:h ins-completion`).